 We are recruiting talented people to join us at Broad and MGH/Harvard!

-Please email: boxialab{at}gmail.com
+Interested candidates should email: boxialab{at}gmail.com

 Research Focus: Our lab develops and applies biologically grounded multimodal AI technologies to decode genome regulation and pioneer next-generation cell engineering and de novo cell type design.
 Genome regulation and cell fate determination are intrinsically multimodal, integrating DNA sequence, protein complexes, and their intricate interactions.
-Across the past few years, we have built foundational multimodal genomics AI models—such as C.Origami and Chromnitron—that understand the key principles of genome regulation and enabled high-throughput in silico screens to accelerate discoveries.
+Across the past few years, we have built foundational multimodal genomics AI models — such as C.Origami and Chromnitron — that understand the key principles of genome regulation and enabled high-throughput in silico screens to accelerate discoveries.
 We are now at a transformative point: moving toward a predictive, quantitative understanding of cell fate determination, enabling programmable design of gene regulatory circuits and cell functions.

 Mentorship & Support Commitment: